glfw/glfw/README.md

 creating windows, contexts and surfaces, reading input, handling events, etc.

 GLFW natively supports Windows, macOS and Linux and other Unix-like systems.
-On Linux both X11 and Wayland is supported.
+On Linux both X11 and Wayland are supported.

 GLFW is licensed under the [zlib/libpng license](http://www.glfw.org/license.html).